peteshadbolt/abp/README.md

 ## Visualization

 `abp` comes with a tool to visualize graph states in a WebGL compatible web browser (Chrome, Firefox, Safari etc).
-It uses a client-server architecture to enable instant updates.
+It uses a client-server architecture.

 First, run `abpserver` in a terminal: